Whole Earth Forecaster Home

 The conclusion:

 The mechanism causing seismic activity is the same on two different celestial bodies.
-I submit that when seismic data is collected from all planets, it will be found that all planets share the same seismic correlation to The Berg Timer.
+I submit that when seismic data is collected from all planets, it will be found that all planets share the same seismic correlation to the Berg Timer.

 The name of this website should be changed to Whole Universe Forecaster.